David Hare (philanthropist): Later life

 In later life, he did not find time to devote to his watch business and so he sold it to a friend named Grey and spent some of the money to buy a small house for himself and the rest for the development of the schools.
 After a long life of activity he fell ill.
 He was attacked by cholera.
 One of his students, Dr. Prasanna Kumar Mitra, tried his best but all efforts failed and David Hare died on 1 June 1842.
 As news spread around the city, a pall of gloom spread over the city.
 The Christian missionaries refused to allot him land in their cemeteries, as they thought that he was a non-believer.
 He was buried in what was then the compound of Hare School-Presidency College that he had donated.
 The tomb, marked with a bust statue, currently falls within the College Square (renamed Vidyasagar Udyan) swimming pool, opposite to Hare School.

 According to Sivanath Sastri, “As his body was brought out of Mr. Gray’s house, thousands of people, some in vehicles, others on foot, followed it.
 The scene that was witnessed by Kolkata on that day will not be witnessed again.
 Right from Bowbazar crossing to Madhab Dutta’s bazaar, the entire road was flooded with people.”

-The road where he lived, is called Hare Street, just off Binoy-Badal-Dinesh Bagh (earlier Dalhousie Square).
+The place where he lived, is presently named as Nicco House at Hare Street.
+A plaque is imbedded there.
 A life-size statue (pictured) was built with public donations and placed in the compound of Hare School.